Plan one loan cancellation criteria.

 Government helplines

-When facing financial challenges due to student loans, contacting government helplines is crucial.
-These services provide guidance on repayment options and potential write-off scenarios.
+When facing financial challenges due to student loans, it is crucial to contact government helplines.
+These services guide repayment options and potential write-off scenarios.

 Student finance advisors